 First Year: In your first year you should take the three required proseminars in sequence, as well as other elective seminars offered in the department or in other departments.
 You should contact your two initial advisors and meet with them.
 Different graduate students will make different use of initial advisors.
 Some meet frequently with both of their initial advisors, some with only one of them, and some rarely with either.
 We suggest you meet with at least one of your initial advisors once a quarter during your first year, but the arrangement is entirely up to you.
 More generally, you should seek to familiarize yourself with department faculty and with faculty across campus.
 There are many exciting graduate student groups and events campuswide, as well as centers, workshops, and so on.
 Get to know our library, including its extensive online resources.
 If you have already decided on a fieldsite, you might begin studying a field language if appropriate.
 In Winter Quarter of your first year, if you choose you can apply for summer funding.
 This can be used for preliminary research, more informal explorations of possible fieldsites, language training, or any other legitimate purpose related to your developing project.
 If this summer work will involve some kind of preliminary research that involves data gathering that could be used in a conference talk or publication, you should get Institutional Review Board (IRB) approval, and you should file that paperwork as soon as possible as well.

 Second Year: You should plan to complete most or all of your required coursework by the end of your second year.
-You will take the three-quarter sequence of research design, methods, and grantwriting courses.
+You will take the three-quarter sequence of ethnographic methods, research design and grant writing.
 Develop your expertise further through electives and begin to clarify what your dissertation project will entail.
 You may be able to choose an advisor and/or other members of your committee for your admission to candidacy (“orals exams”).
 This committee will have 5 members, and either 1 or 2 of them will be from outside the department.
 Ideally you will be able to take your orals exams by Spring Quarter of your third year.
 As in your first year, you can apply for summer funding this year if you so choose.

 Fourth Year: If you have not yet advanced to candidacy, you should do as soon as you can.
 Ideally, you will have successfully obtained some fieldwork and can spend this year conducting your research.
 If that is not always the case, you may need to submit a second round of grant applications, reformulate your project, or both.
 In any case, your top priority is to conduct the research upon which your dissertation will be based and to complete all preparations necessary for successfully conducting that research, including health insurance.
 You will need to register for in-absentia or leave of absence (LoA) status while conducting fieldwork; graduate students can consult the internal graduate webpage for more details.